 One of the strongest selling points of web scraping is its ability to save you heaps of time.
 Web scrapers don’t just take on the burden of collecting all the data for you either, they’re also more than happy to trawl through multiple pages at the same time — nifty!

-Let’s say you’re an online retailer who wants to monitor the prices of your competitor’s stores.
+Let’s say you’re an online retailer who wants to scrape a dynamic website to monitor the prices of your competitor’s stores.
 Tackling a task like this manually could eat up huge chunks of your day, as you’d need to visit each individual website and manually record the data in a spreadsheet.
 If that’s your idea of fun then more power to you, but I can think of better ways to spend a day!

 By using a web scraper, this entire process can be automated, allowing you to collect the data you need in a matter of minutes.
 The web scraper can be programmed to visit each competitor’s website, extract the product prices, and update your pricing database automatically.
 This not only saves you stacks of time, but also ensures that your pricing remains competitive — that’s what we call a win-win.